dariemcarlosdev/SecureCleanApiWaf/docs/CleanArchitecture/HYBRID-MAPPING-STRATEGY.md

 # HYBRID MAPPING STRATEGY: AutoMapper + Custom Mapper

-> *"The art of wisdom is knowing what to overlook."* — William James
+> *"The art of wisdom is knowing what to overlook."* ï¿½ William James
 > *In software architecture, true wisdom lies in knowing when to embrace convention and when to craft custom solutions.*

 ---